 Caballero :: (303) 492-6956 :: email@example.com

 Danny was a post-doctoral researcher involved in the transformation of sophomore and junior level Classical Mechanics courses taught at the University of Colorado.
 He completed his PhD work in the Physics Education Research group at Georgia Institute of Technology.
 His research interests include understanding student difficulties in complex problem solving, developing students' computational modeling skills and the epistemological underpinnings of skill acquisition.
-His website is http://spot.colorado.edu/~maca5373.
+He is now an Assistant Professor of Physics at Michigan State University.
+His website is http://www.pa.msu.edu/~caballero/.

 Carrol :: firstname.lastname@example.org

 Turhan participated as a research member of the PER@C during Summer 2006 through CU's REU program.
 Turhan's projects included studying the effects of running Tutorials in a summer session course and developing and running a summer camp for middle school students participating in the I Have a Dream Foundation programs.

 Michael Fuchs served as Teacher in Residence in the Physics Department for the 2005-2006 academic year as part of the Colorado PhysTEC program.
 He teaches physics at Boulder High School and continues collaborations with the PER@C group.